vigenere23/Memento/README.md

 and then navigate to http://localhost:3000.

-## To do
+## Known issues

+- Smooth scroll only works on page reload because DOM is not reloaded with rails
-- Fixing database not saving data as UTF-8 (should check for notes too)
+- Database doesn't import data as UTF-8 (at least for csv coutries)

+## Future

 - Adding a graph for most popular countries
 - Creating a note-like ui for new notes
-	- Maybe a js animation that inserts a new note to the array
-	- Having a separate note_single_form component that redesigns a bit the note
 - Adding a footer
 - AJAX loadings
 -